Interviews and tests

 Written work and other tests

 In some subjects, mainly the arts and humanities, we ask applicants to submit written work in support of their application.
-Ordinarily we would ask for two essays produced as part of your normal curriculum at school or college.
+Ordinarily we would ask for one or two essays produced as part of your normal curriculum at school or college.
 We will contact you after you have applied to tell you what you need to send in.
-In other subjects, we ask candidates to sit short written tests on the day of their interviews.
+In other subjects, you may be asked to sit a test in advance of your interview.
 Both of these practices are normal at all Cambridge Colleges.
 Details of specific requirements for each course can be found on our course pages.
 More information about submitted work and written tests is available on the University website.

 Ultimately, the best approach to all of our interviews and tests is simply to work hard and to apply.
 You don't need to excel in every area of our assessment; we're simply looking for some clear signs of genuine interest, high ability and high potential.